CapnHawke/Arcade-Addons/Arcade Stick Aux Panel Mods/README.md

 ## Summary

 V3-SA Aux Panel mod is designed as a drop-in solution which can replace the existing panel V3-SA turbo slider panel.
-There are six 12mm button holes which are large enough to accommodate 12mm buttons, such as Daiertek buttons available on Amazon.com.
+One variation has six 12mm button holes which are large enough to accommodate 12mm buttons, such as Daiertek buttons available on Amazon.com.
 There is a window for a 128x64 I2C OLED screen.
+Other variations are provided with holes sized for MX keyboard switches.

 The screen used for this mod was purchased here: [OLED link](https://www.aliexpress.us/item/2251832770994631.html).
 It is the "new" style, which has a smaller PCB than the "original" style.
+Screw holes might not align if a different screen is used.

 The screws used to hold the original aux panel in place can be used to hold this replacement aux panel in place.
 Assembly is as follows:
 1. Remove entire aux panel and turbo slider PCB.